takahe-linux/pkgs/README.md

 # Overview #

+_Note that Takahe Linux is on indefinite hiatus as I am currently experimenting with other things..._

 Takahe Linux is my experimental Linux distro, dedicated to 'extinct' computers.

 It is supposed to be a learning experience for me, and an opportunity to play